Last Updated on February 12, 2024

 - Learn mental math shortcuts.
 For instance, break calculations apart.
 For example, you can quickly calculate 12 x 15 by recognizing that 12 x 10 is 120 and 12 x 5 is 60, so the answer is 180.

 - Memorize multiplication tables, squares, and cubes.
-For instance, memorize the division table up to x/20, such that you are able to quickly translate fractions (e.g., 6/7 = 86%).
+For instance, memorize the division table up to x/20, such that you can quickly translate fractions (e.g., 6/7 = 86%).
 This will help you quickly calculate percentage problems without the need for a calculator.
-Memorize key numbers like powers of 2, 5, and 10, which can be helpful in solving problems.
+Memorize key numbers like powers of 2, 5, and 10, which can help solve problems.

 - Practice mental math daily.
 Like any skill, practicing mental math regularly is crucial for improvement.
 Burn through drills using timers to create a more realistic scenario.
 Set yourself the goal to accurately complete a certain amount of calculations in a given timeframe.

 - Use real-life situations to practice mental math.
 Try to incorporate mental math into everyday activities, like calculating the cost of groceries, determining the tip for a restaurant bill, or calculating the time and distance for a trip.